-- After baking (watch them so they don’t get overdone), let them cool to slightly warm and then press the candy cups into the middle of the round cookies.
+- After baking, let them cool to slightly warm and then press the candy cups into the middle of the round cookies.
 This will allow the candy to melt slightly and seat well into the cookies.
-You can still see the ridges on our candy and no telling melted chocolate bulge on the candy cup.

-- After the candy cups are in place chill the cookies to set the candy (about 15 minutes in the fridge).
+After the candy cups are in place chill the cookies to set the candy for 15 minutes in the fridge.
 Keep them on the baking tray and just slide them into the fridge.
 You can remove the cookies to a cooling rack if you prefer and let them harden at room temperature.
-It will just take longer.